jbaxx/growth-hack-2020/README.md

 ## Part III.
 Creating the pipeline
 ### Step 1.
 Getting some data
-Let's get a copy of *Alice Through the Looking-Glass by Lewis Carroll*
+Let's get a copy of *Alice Through the Looking-Glass by Lewis Carroll* and save it to a file named `alice.txt`
 ```
 curl -sN https://www.gutenberg.org/files/12/12-0.txt > alice.txt && cat alice.txt
 ```

 ### Step 2.
 Counting lines
-Woa, too fast.
 Print it (using `cat`) and pipe it to `wc` (the line counter) to see how many lines we have in total
 ```
 cat alice.txt | wc -l